dtinth/upload-endpoint/README.md

-# upload-server
+# upload-endpoint

-A simple server that lets me upload file and puts it in an S3-compatible cloud storage with IPFS-compatible path.
+A simple server that lets me upload file and puts it in an S3-compatible cloud storage.

 ## Environment Variables